fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium_

-Execute a script and see script results (5 minutes timeout).
+Execute a script and see script results (5 minute timeout).

 `POST /api/v1/fleet/scripts/run/sync`